Nyquist–Shannon sampling theorem: Other discoverers

-27 Several authors, following Black [16], have claimed that this first part of the sampling theorem was stated even earlier by Cauchy, in a paper [41] published in 1841.
-However, the paper of Cauchy does not contain such a statement, as has been pointed out by Higgins [135].

-28 As a consequence of the discovery of the several independent introductions of the sampling theorem, people started to refer to the theorem by including the names of the aforementioned authors, resulting in such catchphrases as “the Whittaker–Kotel’nikov–Shannon (WKS) sampling theorem" [155] or even "the Whittaker–Kotel'nikov–Raabe–Shannon–Someya sampling theorem" [33].
-To avoid confusion, perhaps the best thing to do is to refer to it as the sampling theorem, "rather than trying to find a title that does justice to all claimants" [136].
+In Russian literature it is known as the Kotelnikov's theorem, named after Vladimir Kotelnikov, who discovered it in 1933.

 Why Nyquist?

 Exactly how, when, or why Harry Nyquist had his name attached to the sampling theorem remains obscure.
 The term Nyquist Sampling Theorem (capitalized thus) appeared as early as 1959 in a book from his former employer, Bell Labs, and appeared again in 1963, and not capitalized in 1965.
 It had been called the Shannon Sampling Theorem as early as 1954, but also just the sampling theorem by several other books in the early 1950s.

 In 1958, Blackman and Tukey cited Nyquist's 1928 article as a reference for the sampling theorem of information theory, even though that article does not treat sampling and reconstruction of continuous signals as others did.
 Their glossary of terms includes these entries: